The best substitutes for Red Lentil are Yellow Lentils, Green Lentils, Split Peas, Cauliflower, and Peanuts.

 Our picks aren't just stand-ins; they'll bring their unique flair to your cooking.

-Each option packs a nutritional punch, ensuring you don’t miss out on those essential benefits.
+Each option packs a nutritional punch, making sure you don't miss out on those essential benefits.

 Trust us, after trying these, you might reconsider reaching for red lentils every time.

-If you’re looking for a substitute to use instead of red lentils, you have several options.
+If you're looking for a substitute to use instead of red lentils, you have several options - including red onions as savory swap that work in many recipes.

 Here are the five best substitutes for red lentils: